frederikgramkortegaard/go-bittorrent/README.md

 # go-bittorrent

 A BitTorrent client with a terminal interface.
-I wanted something I could run in tmux and seeing as I recently picked up Go, I thought this would be a fun project.
+I wanted something I could run in tmux and seeing as I recently picked up Go I thought this would be a fun project.

 <p align="center">
   <img src="resources/tui.png" alt="TUI Screenshot" width="800">